pfernandez/catalan-explorations/README.md

 - study **recurrent motifs and cycles** under different collapse rules,
 - and, if you want, experiment with **physics-flavored** interpretations (diagrams, forces, curvature) in a controlled, combinatorial setting.

+For the research notes and paper, see `docs/README.md`.

 If you’re in a hurry, jump to **[Getting started](#6-getting-started)**.

 ---